mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 The first message may be a bit surprising, but `megaparsec` knows that there
-must be at least one item in the list, so it checks the indentation level
+must be at least one item in the list, so it checks the indentation level;
-and it is 1, which is incorrect, so it reports it.
+it is 1, which is incorrect, so it reports it.

 ### Nested indented list

-Let's allow list items to have sub-items.
-For this we will need a new
+Let's allow list items to have subitems.
+For this we will need a new parser,
-parser, `pComplexItem`:
+`pComplexItem`:

 ```haskell
 pComplexItem :: Parser (String, [String])